What is Labiaplasty?

 Doctors and medical providers advertising these procedures often utilize a mix of correct and incorrect information regarding what the expected results could be.
 The vast majority of marketing efforts promise women they will be able to experience more sexual pleasure if they undergo labiaplasty or vaginal tightening surgeries.

 Some recent trends are being driven by consumers.
-For example – When women with normal genitals were referred to one clinic, they were told their appearance was normal and asked if they would like a referral to counseling, which might be able help them with their body image and self confidence.
+For example – When women with normal genitals were referred to one clinic, they were told their appearance was normal and asked if they would like a referral to counseling, which might be able to help them with their body image and self-confidence.
 While some of those women took the counseling referral, over 40 percent of that clinic’s female patients still wanted to pursue surgery through any means necessary.

 Currently, studies show many of these procedures can actually reduce sensation, and their long-term effects are mostly unknown.
 Several lawsuits are pending against providers of vaginal rejuvenation procedures.
 The result of a botched labiaplasty may not only be physical damage to the labia, but psychological damage to the patient as well.